Farm Shop Manager, Head Milker, Sour Cream and Butter Enthusiast

 Dave recently told us that every winter, he tromps up and down the logging road behind his house on snowshoes, carving out a sled run that would excite even an Olympic luge contender.
 Why?
 So when his wife Carol comes home from her accounting office, she can blow off steam by taking a few crazy sled runs in the dark.
 Now that's a mental health plan we can support!
 But thinking of others is all in day's work for Dave - he's definitely in the running for nicest guy in the world.
 When he's not building sled runs or hauling tractor-trailer loads of feed or bedding for us, he's playing drums for his band, Swing Caravan, teaching drum lessons to kids, or doing a little freelance backhoe work.

 Shahid grew up spending time gardening and cooking with his mother and sister, and has been making his own yogurt since he was a child.
 Now, after ten years “on vacation” as a white water raft guide, snowboard instructor, mountain biker, and runner, Sha is back making yogurt, although on a much larger scale than he ever imagined during those days in the kitchen with his family!
-On his days off, Shahid continues all of his outdoor adventures, only now with 2 year old Josephine riding shotgun on the stand-up paddleboard.
+On his days off, Shahid continues all of his outdoor adventures, only now with 4 year old Josephine and baby Haris riding shotgun on the stand-up paddleboard.
 You can’t miss Sha when you come to visit – he’s the one with the extraordinary collection of colorful knee socks, and the laugh you can hear all over the farm.

 He might have hung up his racing skis, but Craig doesn’t seem to have suffered for either velocity or accuracy in the switch to street shoes.
 Craig is the only member of Team Sidehill who regularly wears Spandex, which we can forgive, seeing as he’s also the only one who thinks that a lunch break should include a quick bike ride from the farm to the summit of Mount Greylock and back.
-It’s a good thing he has that much energy - after making sure 1500 gallons of milk per week are made into delicious Sidehill Farm yogurt, he still has to go home and keep up with future speedsters 2 yr-old Jasper and baby Marlowe for the rest of his waking hours.
+It’s a good thing he has that much energy - after making sure 1500 gallons of milk per week are made into delicious Sidehill Farm yogurt, he still has to go home and keep up with future speedsters Jasper, Marlowe, and baby Harper for the rest of his waking hours.

 Every dairy farm needs a retired dairy farmer, and Ken is ours.
 When the hay is ready to be mown and baled, when equipment is down, or just when we dig ourselves in too deep to dig ourselves out, Ken is there for us.
 Ken and his wife Barb have taught us that in the end, the take-home prize is the loyalty and companionship, the rhythm of the work, and the ability to laugh at the unbelievable absurdity of it all.